 Former DA Steve Cooley, Chief Jim McDonnell, DA Jackie Lacey

-(Appearing in the photo above from left is Leslie Dutton, Deputy DA Richard Ceballos, an anonymous staff member)
+(Appearing in the photo above from left is Leslie Dutton, Deputy DA Richard Ceballos, an anonymous staff member

 Candidate Patrick Gomez on FDN Video “Real Reasons Why Sheriff Leroy Baca Resigned”

 Lt.
 Patrick Gomez is running for Sheriff for the 3rd time.
 In 2004 he received the overwhelming endorsement of ALADS, the nation’s largest law enforcement labor Union, and he was elected President of the Professional Peace Officers Association, the 2nd largest.
 He made his mark during 31 years in the Department where for the last 12, years before retirement, he was the Chief Ethics Training Officer.
-He has decried the double standard disciplinary practices whereby Supervisors and High Command are commonly known to be exempt from punishment or firings for wrong doing.
+He has decried the double standard disciplinary practices whereby Supervisors and High Command are commonly known to be exempt from punishment or firings for wrongdoing.
 He claims that environment has contributed to corruption in the Department and if elected he would institute disciplinary measures swiftly and fairly, across the board.

-He waged a successful nine year legal battle against Sheriff Baca, Under-Sheriff Larry Waldie, and the County for illegal retaliation and violation of his First Amendment Rights to run for office and openly debate the Sheriff Department policies that resulted in a unanimous jury decision where all the jurors were polled and held that they did not believe one single witness for the Sheriff’s Department who testified against Gomez.
+He waged a successful nine-year legal battle against Sheriff Baca, Under-Sheriff Larry Waldie, and the County for illegal retaliation and violation of his First Amendment Rights to run for office and openly debate the Sheriff Department policies that resulted in a unanimous jury decision where all the jurors were polled and held that they did not believe one single witness for the Sheriff’s Department who testified against Gomez.
 He was awarded $950,000 damages and a retroactive promotion.
-You can watch this video on the “Terror Tactics” employed against he and his family during the long litigation.
+You can watch this video on the “Terror Tactics” employed against him and his family during the long litigation.

 WE NEED YOUR SUPPORT